HOW TO CREATE AN IDEAL MBA RESUME

 - Heading or being part of a team participating in a competition such as Robotics competition, Chemistry Olympiad, Clean Tech Competition etc.

-- Engaging in activities related to art such as photography, dramatics, ceramics etc.
+- They are engaging in activities related to art such as photography, dramatics, ceramics etc.

 - Being part of a cultural club such as Russian Club, Pacific Islanders club, South Asian Student Society etc.